 Summer is peak season for your air conditioning system.
-As temperatures in the Indianapolis area rise, it’s possible you may experience air conditioner problems that prevent your home from reaching a comfortable temperature, cause noisy distractions, or leave your family without cooling altogether.
+As temperatures in the Indianapolis area rise, it’s possible you may experience air conditioner problems that prevent your home from reaching a comfortable temperature, cause noisy distractions, or leave your family without cooling all together.
 Williams Comfort Air explains the top problems that are most likely to affect air conditioners and heat pumps this season – watch for these issues and if you spot them, contact us right away for repairs.

 Air conditioners are designed to work optimally when indoor setpoints and outdoor temperatures are within 20 degrees of one another.
 For example, if you prefer to keep your home at 70 degrees indoors, the air conditioner may start to struggle once outdoor temperatures rise above 90 degrees.
 While higher outdoor temperatures typically don’t stop your cooling system from working altogether, they do make it difficult for the air conditioner to cool.
 Indoors, it may feel like your air conditioner isn’t working correctly.